IQSS/dataverse-frontend/README.md

 - PAYARA_INSTANCE_SSH_PRIVATE_KEY

 It is important that the remote instance is correctly pre-configured, with the Payara server running, and the SSH key pair established.

+Once deployed, the application will be available on the remote host using the base path "/spa".
+This base path differentiates the frontend application traffic from the other routes, which point to the Dataverse backend.